carbon-language/carbon-lang/docs/design/generics/details.md

 Assert(p1.Scale(2.0) == p2);
 Assert(p1.Add(p1) == p2);
 ```

-**Note:** A type may implement any number of different interfaces, but may
-provide at most one implementation of any single interface.
-This makes the act
-of selecting an implementation of an interface for a type unambiguous throughout
-the whole program.

 **Comparison with other languages:** Rust defines implementations lexically
 outside of the `class` definition.
 This Carbon approach means that a type's API